onedata/onedata-documentation/doc/overview.md

 After registering at [onedata.org](onedata.org), a so-called default *space* is created automatically.
 Onedata is not a storage provider, and it does not provide any free or paid storage resources.
 That is why, the newly created *space* has a quota size set to zero.
 In order to be able to use this *space*, you have to request storage from some provider.

 You can do that by sending to the provider a unique access token, which can be generated at [onedata.org](onedata.org).
 Provider uses this token to easily enable support for your *space* with a specified quota.
 The actual storage size and provisioning time depends on your agreement with the Provider.
-You can request more storage for your *space* from multiple geographically distributed Providers.
+You can request more storage for your *space* from multiple geographically distributed providers.
 Onedata will unify access to these storage resources automatically.

 <p align="center">
 <img src="img/spaces_model1.png" width="380">